-In the letter that some Councils send to households that have failed their test, the EHO’s (Environmental Health Officers) include the following paragraph “Enforcement action may be taken where the (Private Water Supply) Regulations are breached.
+In the letter that many Councils now send to households that have failed their compulsory water test, the EHO’s (Environmental Health Officers) include the following paragraph “Enforcement action may be taken where the (Private Water Supply) Regulations are breached.
 We also alert prospective purchasers during searches prior to buying property to any danger or lack of serviced treatment equipment”.
 So yes, the price of your property will be affected if you don’t do something about your water.

 I have some concerns regarding your free of charge site survey: why would a company do this free of charge???
 Are Springhill government funded/subsidised… Or is there a hidden catch?

 I understand this concern; Why would a company like ours offer a free of charge service?
 It sounds too good to be true.

 The truth is, we do offer this service and there is no catch.
 We do not work for any other agency and we do not pass on any of your information to anyone else.

 Before we can make any recommendations, we like to know the full picture.
 The easiest way to do this is for us to get in the car and visit site.
 Of course, being a business, we hope that you may spend money with us at some stage but I can assure you our first approach is as engineers.
 We want to understand the problem and identify the best solution for you.
 If its work that we can do, we would send you a quotation and then leave it with you to decide what you wanted to do.